DennisByberg/clo24-denbyb94-exam/docs/adr/ADR-013-sqlalchemy.md

 ## Considered Alternatives

 No alternatives were seriously considered.
 ESS Group recommended SQLAlchemy, and since I had positive experience with Entity Framework in .NET, using an ORM was a natural choice.
-I lack the knowledge to evaluate other Python ORMs, so I trusted the LIA recommendation.
+I lack the knowledge to evaluate other Python ORMs, so I trusted the internship placement recommendation.

 ## Decision